Suffolk's public service providers have worked together to produce guidance on the countywide approach to developer contributions.

 Further information on the guide

-The Code of Practice Protocol is an agreed approach that explains how local planning authorities and service providers will assess developer contributions.
+The Code of Practice Protocol (PDF, 120KB) is an agreed approach that explains how local planning authorities and service providers will assess developer contributions.

 Borough or district councils are responsible for most planning decisions.

 The following documents provide further information about the infrastructure requirements in chapter 4 of the Developers Guide: